← All posts

 One last pattern — and the most important one for anyone deciding between a real photographer and an AI tool.

-AI trained on real studio photography can reliably replicate:
+AI built by photographers who run a real studio can reliably replicate:

 • Professional lighting treatment